phoenixdataworks/azure-fabric-automation/Deployment-Options.md

-# Deployment Options for Azure Fabric Automation
+# Deployment Options for Microsoft Fabric Automation

-This document outlines different deployment options to handle certificate authentication for the Azure Fabric Capacity Automation solution, especially when you encounter permission issues.
+This document outlines different deployment options to handle certificate authentication for the Microsoft Fabric Capacity Automation solution, especially when you encounter permission issues.

 ## Understanding Certificate Authentication Options